frederic-perez/AmE-dictionary/data/idioms.md

 __knick-knack__ Any miscellaneous trinket or toy, especially one that is delicate or dainty.
 __knock (one’s) head against a/the wall__ To attempt continuously and fruitlessly to accomplish some task or achieve some goal that is or seems ultimately hopeless.
 __knock (someone) over with a feather__ To shock, confuse, or astonish someone to a point of complete bewilderment; throw someone for a loop.
 More often phrased as “you could have knocked me over with a feather,” expressing great bewilderment or surprise.
+__knock (something) out of the (ball)park__ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
+An allusion to a baseball that is hit hard enough to land outside the stadium. _Great job on that report, Jacobs—you really knocked it out of the park!_
 __knock boots (with one)__ To have sex (with one). _My roommate in college used to hang a hat on the door handle outside our room if she was knocking boots with someone inside._
 __knock it off__ :two: To stop doing whatever one is doing.
 Often used as an imperative. _Knock it off, you two!
 I don’t want to see any more fighting._
 __knock on wood__